 What I’ve come to realize is that we dance uncomfortably around the subject of weight loss in endurance sports.
 I think we’re afraid of pointing out that someone is too heavy because of all the messy topics mentioned above.
 So we go on talking about training, training, training.
 But let’s be clear: no matter how fit you get, carrying around an extra 10 pounds – or more – makes you slower.
 It makes you work harder for every mile you travel.
 It makes you fatigue sooner.
 It costs you more energy.

 Case in point: Last weekend I rode 103 miles with a CTS Athlete who has been working with us since just about the beginning of the company.
 He’s 30 pounds lighter than when we first met, and I’m 20 pounds lighter.
 We’re both in our 50s.
 We finished the Tour de Cure in Houston, Texas, in 4:45 and talked casually the whole way.
-I was doing about 600 kilojoules of work per hour to maintain a speed above 21mph, and consuming about 120 calories per hour (1 GU gel and part of a bottle of electrolyte drink).
+I was doing about 600 kilojoules of work per hour to maintain a speed above 21mph, and consuming about 120 calories per hour (some food and part of a bottle of electrolyte drink).
 When I was heavier I was slower, I was hungrier, I overheated more, I ate more, and I cramped more.
 I also would have been shattered after 103 miles at that pace.
 Certainly, there was a training/fitness difference between now and then as well.
 I’m not saying that losing 10 pounds is the only reason we are faster, overheat less, cramp less, and eat less.
 But I am saying it’s one of the reasons, and a significant one at that.

 So, what’s it going to take for you to drop 10 pounds?
 Well, since we’re being direct today: